3DSpeakerPersonalityCorpus/Anon3DSpeakerPersonalityCorpus/README.txt

 and immediately the traveller took his cloak off.
 And so the North Wind was obliged to confess that the Sun was the stronger of the two.

 [1] International Phonetic Association, Handbook of the International Phonetic Association: A guide to the use of the International Phonetic Alphabet, Cambridge: Cambridge University Press, 1999.

+**How to cite**
+If you use the SONICOM 3D Speaker Personality Corpus in your research, please cite it as follows:  Bibtex format: @dataset{ohara2024corpus,     author    = {Emily O'Hara and Evangelia Fringe and Nesreen Alshubaily and Lorenzo Picinali
+		and Stephen Brewster and Tanya Guha and Alessandro Vinciarelli},     title     = {Sonic 3D Speaker Personality Corpus},     year      = {2024},     publisher = {unpublished},     doi       = {10.xxxx/xxxxxx},     url       = {https://doi.org/10.xxxx/xxxxxx}  ACM Style: Emily O'Hara, Evangelia Fringi, Nesreen Alshubaily, Lorenzo Picinali, Stephen Brewster, Tanya Guha and Alessandro Vinciarelli.
+2024.
+Sonicom 3D Speaker Personality Corpus.
+Data set.
+DOI: https://doi.org/10.xxxxxxxx.